 5. Have a heart-to-heart with your agent

-If your agent pushes for a lower price than you think is justified, it’s in your interest to question and understand the reasons.
+If your agent pushes for a lower price than you think is justified, it’s in your best interests to question and understand the reasons.
 Agents do have an incentive to price a home lower in order to sell it, make a commission and move on to the next sale.

 Says the Zillow blog: